artrume-dev/govsb/VERCEL-TROUBLESHOOTING.md

 ```

 This configuration:
-- ✅ Installs dependencies from `frontend/package.json`
+- ✅ Installs dependencies from `frontend/package.json` using `npm ci` (faster, more reliable)
-- ✅ Builds the project using your build script
+- ✅ Builds using `build:csr` (Client-Side Rendering) - skips pre-rendering
-- ✅ Serves pre-rendered static files from `frontend/dist/`
+- ✅ Serves static files from `frontend/dist/`
 - ✅ Handles client-side routing with SPA rewrites
+- ✅ SEO handled by React Helmet (meta tags injected client-side)

+### Why CSR on Vercel?

+Pre-rendering requires Puppeteer and Chromium which are:
+- ❌ Large dependencies (~300MB+)
+- ❌ Slow to install on Vercel
+- ❌ Can cause build timeouts
+- ❌ Not necessary for good SEO (React Helmet handles meta tags)

+**Solution:** Pre-render locally, push to Git, Vercel serves pre-built files OR use CSR mode with React Helmet.

 ---